dschanoeh/hover-ddns/README.md

 ## Usage

-Create a config file with your credentials and domain info (see the provided example.yaml) and then run hover-ddns:
+Create a config file with your credentials and domain info (see the provided example.yaml).

+For the configuration of the provider of your current IP address, you have the following options:

+1. Use the ipify API:

+    ```yaml
+    public_ip_provider:
+      service: ipify
+    ```

+2. Issue DNS queries to the OpenDNS service:

+    ```yaml
+    public_ip_provider:
+      service: opendns
+    ```

+3. Extract the addresses  from a local WAN interface:

+    ```yaml
+    public_ip_provider:
+      service: local_interface
+      interface_name: en0
+    ```

+Afterwards, either manually run hover-ddns:

     $ hover-ddns --config config.yaml

+or use the provided systemd service file:

+    $ sudo systemctl start hover-ddns.service

 ## Installation